gffbss/hr-inbox-extension/README.md

  - The core functionality of this tool relies on digesting a CSV file of names to sort through.
 Therefore in the current version it is recomended that a CSV is provided.

-## Unsupported Edge Cases
+## Current Edge Cases
- - Partner companies with multiple words in the name
+ - 'Velope', 'Cisco'